derrod/legendary/README.md

 # Legendary
-## A free and open-source Epic Games Launcher replacement
+## A free and open-source Epic Games Launcher alternative
 ![Logo](https://repository-images.githubusercontent.com/249938026/80b18f80-96c7-11ea-9183-0a8c96e7cada)

 [![Discord](https://discordapp.com/api/guilds/695233346627698689/widget.png?style=shield)](https://discord.gg/UJKBwPw) [![Twitter Follow](https://img.shields.io/twitter/follow/legendary_gl?label=Follow%20us%20for%20updates%21&style=social)](https://twitter.com/legendary_gl)

-Legendary is an open-source game launcher that can download and install games from the Epic Games Store on Linux and Windows.
+Legendary is an open-source game launcher that can download and install games from the Epic Games platform on Linux and Windows.
 It's name as a tongue-in-cheek play on tiers of [item rarity in many MMORPGs](https://wow.gamepedia.com/Quality).

-Right now it is in an early public testing stage and still needs a lot of work to work.
-But it does work!
+Right now Legendary is in beta and not feature-complete.
+You might run into some bugs or issues.
+If you do please [create an issue on GitHub](https://github.com/derrod/legendary/issues/new) so we can fix it.

 **What works:**
  - Authenticating with Epic's service
  - Downloading and installing your games and their DLC
  - Delta patching/updating of installed games
- - Launching games with online authentication (for multiplayer)
+ - Launching games with online authentication (for multiplayer/DRM)
- - Downloading existing cloud saves
+ - Syncing cloud saves (compatible with EGL)
  - Running games with WINE on Linux

 **Planned:**
  - Simple GUI for managing/launching games
- - Importing installed games from the EGS launcher
+ - Importing/Exporting installed games from/to the Epic Games Launcher
  - Better interfaces for other developers to use Legendary in their projects
  - Lots and lots of bug fixes, optimizations, and refactoring...